txus/fuby/README.md

 ### Immutable strings

-All strings are instances of Fuby::String, which an immutable kind of String.
+All strings are instances of Fuby::String, which is an immutable kind of String.

 ### Variables are not reassignable